-- Try giving your baby 1 ounce (2 tablespoons) of Pedialyte or Infalyte, every 30 to 60 minutes.
-DO NOT water down Pedialyte or Infalyte.
-DO NOT give sports drinks to young infants.
+- Try giving your baby 1 ounce (2 tablespoons or 30 milliliters) of Pedialyte or Infalyte, every 30 to 60 minutes.
+Do not water down Pedialyte or Infalyte.
+Do not give sports drinks to young infants.

 - Try giving your baby a Pedialyte popsicle.

 If your baby throws up, give them only a little bit of liquid at a time.
 Start with as little as 1 teaspoon (5 ml) of liquid every 10 to 15 minutes.
-DO NOT give your baby solid foods when she is vomiting.
+Do not give solid foods when your baby is vomiting.

 Feeding Your Baby

 If your baby was on solid foods before the diarrhea began, start with foods that are easy on the stomach, such as:

 Do not give your baby food that makes diarrhea worse, such as: